gsheppard/azmiirs_guides/heroes/barbarian.md

 # Barbarian

+I *have witnessed the indomitable performance of barbarians on the field of battle, and it makes me wonder what force lies at the heart of their rage.* — Seret, archwizard

 A tall human tribesman strides through a blizzard, draped in fur and hefting his axe.
 He laughs as he charges toward the frost giant who dared poach his people’s elk herd.
 A half-orc snarls at the latest challenger to her authority over their savage tribe, ready to break his neck with her bare hands as she did to the last six rivals.

 Frothing at the mouth, a dwarf slams his helmet into the face of his drow foe, then turns to drive his armored elbow into the gut of another.